-Freud (1927) describes a fetish as that which lacks independent significance, but derives its importance from the way in which it symbolises or acts as a substitute for something else, be it physical or imaginary.
+Freud (1927) describes a fetish as that which lacks independent significance, but derives its importance from the way in which it symbolizes or acts as a substitute for something else, be it physical or imaginary.
 Thus, the fetish represents a ‘spurious, surrogate object of desire’ (Apter, 1991, p.4).
-Freud’s point has a certain resonance in higher education, where the marginalisation of academics has been a corollary of the marketisation of academia.
+Freud’s point has a certain resonance in higher education, where the marginalization of academics has been a corollary of the marketization of academia.
 In this milieu, the fetishistic reverence for numbers serves as a substitute of a kind.
 Indeed, it stems from a sense of disempowerment, intertwined with a yearning for that which bestows status and privilege, however short-lived and illusory.

-The traditional cores of academic life, teaching and research, have been increasingly downgraded, distorted and displaced, becoming subordinate to metrics (Greene, Loughridge and Wilson, 1996, p.1).
+The traditional cores of academic life, teaching and research, have been increasingly downgraded, distorted and displaced, becoming subordinate to metrics (Greene et al., 1996, p.1).
 Much of the passion many academics once felt for their work has been extinguished by metrics.
 This is a feature of fetishism which involves repudiating or repressing key aspects of the human experience, such as religion, sexuality and human labour (Tanaka, 2011, p.134).

 The fetishist may inhabit a dream world in which the fetish may be so all-absorbing that his or her lived experience, with all its shortcomings and predicaments, may seem of little consequence (Tanaka, 2011, pp.140, 142).
-Commodity fetishism reaches its zenith when the commodity is accorded such a pre-eminent position that it “is all one sees: the world one sees is its world” (Debord, 1983, pp.36, 42).
+Commodity fetishism reaches its zenith when the commodity is accorded such a pre-eminent position that it ‘is all one sees: the world one sees is its world’ (Debord, 1983, pp.36, 42).
 In numbers-driven higher education, the all-consuming focus on metrics distracts many university employees’ attention from other issues.
-These include the precarious nature of academic employment; institutional imbalances and inequities, and the consolidation of control in market-oriented universities by a managerial elite.
-Inevitably, the fetishisation of a specific commodity entails self-deception and the deception of others (see Debord, 1983, p.2).
+These include the precarious nature of academic employment, institutional imbalances and inequities, and the consolidation of control in market-oriented universities by a managerial elite.
+Inevitably, the fetishization of a specific commodity entails self-deception and the deception of others (see Debord, 1983, p.2).

 The ascendency of numerical, statistical information in market-oriented universities tends to be justified on the grounds that it is a reliable form of assessment, designed to improve university performance.
-This is redolent of principles underlying early nineteenth century statistics which was “very much a moral science, insisting on the perfectibility or 'improvement' of society on the basis of accurate measurement of its raw materials” (Pels, 2003, p.248).
-Similarly, the notion that the evaluation and scrutiny of metrical data can ‘reform’ or ‘modernise’ higher education underpins the process of innovation in many restructured universities (see, for instance, Peters, 1992, p.126; Orr, 1997, p.61).
+This is redolent of principles underlying early nineteenth-century statistics which was ‘very much a moral science, insisting on the perfectibility or “improvement” of society on the basis of accurate measurement of its raw materials’ (Pels, 2003, p.248).
+Similarly, the notion that the evaluation and scrutiny of metrical data can ‘reform’ or ‘modernize’ higher education underpins the process of innovation in many restructured universities (see, for instance, Peters, 1992, p.126; Orr, 1997, p.61).

 Statistical discourse which draws conclusions from facts and figures becomes charged with a magic of a kind in that it is believed to offer exceptional insights into present events and cast light on future developments.
 Statistics have become vested with a mystical authority, comparable with that attributed to an occult practitioner.
-Adapting Marx’s depiction of commodity production, Mark Maguire alludes to “the magic and necromancy inherent in rendering into numbers” (2015, p.434).
-Describing the growing reliance on statistics in nineteenth century western society, Geschiere (2003, p.177) notes that:
+Adapting Marx’s depiction of commodity production, Mark Maguire alludes to ‘the magic and necromancy inherent in rendering into numbers’ (2015, p.434).
+Describing the growing reliance on statistics in nineteenth-century Western society, Geschiere (2003, p.177) notes that:

-… both statistics and its nineteenth century counterpart, spiritualism, were basically about acquiring an extravisionary capacity - a 'supervision', as Pels calls it.
+both statistics and its nineteenth century counterpart, spiritualism, were basically about acquiring an extravisionary capacity – a ‘supervision’, as Pels calls it.
 Indeed, in many respects, statistics have become the modern language of divination.
 Like the language of the nganga [occult practitioner], statistics have acquired a sacrosanct status, although this status is open to different interpretations and very hard to verify.